hosseinkabiruiuc/Sorptivity-Analysis-via-Computer-Vision/README.md

     io: For handling IO operations.
     Other custom scripts (models, dataset_loader, evaluation, util, visualize) are used, so ensure these are included in the system path or installation directory.

+✨Tested Versions✨

+    The notebook has been configured to work on Google Colab with specific paths set for Google Drive.
+Thus, it's tested on the Google Colab environment with internet connectivity and access to Google Drive.

 [Link to dataset](https://drive.google.com/file/d/1uiP14oo8_4OTx6sBgO-uor0SxDhtsdxG/view?usp=sharing)